Skip to main content

 This table cannot be sorted or filtered in any way.

-Above the table, you can see the name of the currently selected package and how many versions it contains (Figure 3, #1).
+Above the table, you can see the name of the currently selected package and how many versions it contains.
 Next to this, on the far right, you can check the time of the last scan.
 This timestamp changes whenever a version is reanalyzed.

 You can upload package versions by clicking the Upload Version button above the Releases table.
 You can also move the existing software package versions from the File Stream page into a project and package of your choice.
 A package can contain 12 versions, which are automatically ordered by the time of their uploads.

-This section (Figure 3, #1) also contains the CI/CD graphic and the summary for the latest released version with the following information:
+This section also contains the CI/CD graphic and the summary for the latest released version with the following information:

-• whether any issues with Compliance or Security were found, or if any Threats were detected
+• whether any issues with Compliance or Security were found, or if any Threats were detected.
+Any of these can be disabled for each user.
+In that case, they will not affect the overall CI status

 • the total number of detected issues of high, medium or low severity